 - Minimizing risks of hardware failure and deadline delays.

-For realizing the set goals, modern enterprises can use various Industrial Internet of Things technologies.
+For realizing the set goals, modern enterprises can use various Industrial Internet of Things products.
 Let’s consider the most common and effective Industrial IoT applications.

 Radio Frequency Identification (RFID)

 RFID is a method of automatic identification that uses tags (transponders) and special readers.
-The tag is placed on any suitable object (for example, goods) and the reader identifies it by means of radio waves.
-The range of identification can vary from several sm to 300 m.
-With the help of transponders, users can easily track, control and monitor industrial objects.
+The tag is placed on any suitable object (for example, goods) and the reader identifies it using radio waves.
+The range of identification can vary from several cm to 300 m.
+With the help of transponders, users can easily track, control, and monitor industrial objects.

 Electronic Logging Devices (ELD)